devangcodes/100-days-of-code-python-devang/README.md

 - **Structure**: One folder per day (e.g., `Day1/`, `Day2/`, etc.)

 ## Summary of Each Day
 Below is a summary of what I learned or built each day.
-Click the links to explore the code!

-- **Day 01** - Course started, necessary software downloaded, print() and input() functions, variables, how to name name variables accurately, Project: Band Name Generator
+- **Day 1** - Course started, necessary software downloaded, print() and input() functions, variables, how to name name variables accurately, Project: Band Name Generator

 ## How to Use This Repository
-- Each folder (`Day1/`, `Day2/`, etc.) contains the code and any notes for that day.
+- Each folder (`Day1/`, `Day2/`, etc.) contains the project for that day.
 - Feel free to explore, fork, or provide feedback!

 ## License